2025 GT2 European Series

 The 2025 GT2 European Series Powered by Pirelli was a motor racing championship for GT2 cars and was the 5th running of the GT2 European Series.
 It was organised by SRO Motorsports Group.
-The championship wasested over twelve races at six rounds held at European circuits in support of GT World Challenge Europe, and the Intercontinental GT Challenge at the 2025 24 Hours of Spa.
-It began in April and finished in October.
+The championship was contested over twelve races at six rounds held at European circuits between April and October.
+Races were run in support of the GT World Challenge Europe, and also the Intercontinental GT Challenge at the 2025 24 Hours of Spa.

+Czechoslovak duo Štefan Rosina and Broněk Formánek took the Pro-Am title for Mičánek Motorsport, with Philippe Prette victorious in the Am category for LP Racing.